Interested in a hands-on learning experience for developing LLM applications?

 For black workers, this is particularly relevant.
 Seventy-four percent of black workers do not have college degrees, yet in the past five years, one in every eight has moved to a gateway or target job.

 However, gen AI may be able to perform about half of these gateway or target jobs that many workers without degrees have pursued between 2030 and 2060.
-This could close a pathway to upward mobility that many black workers have relied on.
+This could close a pathway to upward mobility that many black workers have relied on which leads to AI replacing jobs for the communities of color.

 Generative AI - high mobility jobs